kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 ])
 ```

-Then you will need to create the necessarry dataloaders for train and test sets:
+Then you will need to create the necessary dataloaders for train and test sets:

 ```python
 # Use ImageFolder to create dataset(s)